AntonK0/webjam2025/README.md

 # webjam2025

-A full-stack web application with React frontend and backend API.
+A full-stack web application (mobile first) with React frontend and backend API.

 ## Project Structure